 (3) An entry for a draw cannot be purchased after the selling period for the draw has expired.

 [Rule 45 amended: Gazette 4 Oct 2017 p.
-5118.]
+5118; 6 Nov 2020 p.
+4160.]

 46. Cancellation of entry

-(1) A player may request the Commission to cancel an entry purchased by the player.
+(1) A player may request the Commission or an authorised provider to cancel an entry purchased by the player.

 (2) The Commission may, in its absolute discretion, cancel the entry if the request is received before the selling period for the relevant lotto draw has expired.

-(3) If the Commission cancels the entry, the Commission must refund into the player’s account the amount paid by the player for the purchase of the entry.
+(3) If the Commission cancels the entry, the Commission or the authorised provider (if directed to do so by the Commission) must refund into the player’s membership account the amount paid by the player for the purchase of the entry.

+[Rule 46 amended: Gazette 6 Nov 2020 p.
+4160.]

 47. Commission not liable for delays and loss of chance

 The Commission is not liable for loss of any nature (including loss of a chance) that results from a delay —

-(a) in transferring funds from an authorised financial institution account to a player’s account; or
+(a) in transferring funds from an authorised financial institution account to a membership account; or

 (b) in processing the purchase of an entry; or

-(c) in transferring funds from a player’s account to an authorised financial institution account.
+(c) in transferring funds from a membership account to an authorised financial institution account.

+[Rule 47 amended: Gazette 6 Nov 2020 p.
+4160.]

 48. Prizes where there is no validation period

-(1) If a player wins a prize and there is no validation period for the relevant lotto draw, the Commission must pay the prize into the player’s account as soon as is practicable after the close of the selling period for that draw.
+(1) If a player wins a prize and there is no validation period for the relevant lotto draw, the Commission or authorised provider must pay the prize into the player’s membership account as soon as is practicable after the close of the selling period for that draw.

 (2) The requirement to pay the prize is not dependant on any claim being made by the player.

+[Rule 48 amended: Gazette 6 Nov 2020 p.
+4160.]

 49. Prizes where there is validation period

 (1) This rule applies if a player wins a prize and there is a validation period for the relevant prize.

-(2) To claim the prize, the player must confirm their identity and bank account details for the Commission, within the payout period for the relevant draw.
+(2) To claim the prize, the player must confirm their identity and authorised financial institution account details for the Commission, within the payout period for the relevant draw.

 (3) The Commission must pay the prize into the player’s account following the conclusion of the validation period and following confirmation under subrule (2).

+[Rule 49 amended: Gazette 6 Nov 2020 p.
+4160.]

 50. Play Online, the Lotterywest App and the self-serve kiosk information and format

-The Commission may change the information, or the format of the information, on Play Online, the Lotterywest App or a self-serve kiosk at any time without notice to players if those changes are not inconsistent with this Part.
+The Commission or authorised provider (with the approval of the Commission) may change the information, or the format of the information, on Play Online, the Lotterywest App or a self-serve kiosk at any time without notice to players if those changes are not inconsistent with this Part.

 [Rule 50 amended: Gazette 4 Oct 2017 p.
-5118.]
+5118; 6 Nov 2020 p.
+4161.]

 51. Publication of names and addresses of prize winners

-The Commission must not publish the name and address of any player who wins a prize using a Play Online, a Lotterywest App entry or an entry via a self-serve kiosk unless the player informs the Commission in writing that the player’s name and address may be published.
+The Commission or authorised provider must not publish the name and address of any player who wins a prize using a Play Online, a Lotterywest App entry or an entry via a self-serve kiosk unless the player informs the Commission or authorised provider in writing that the player’s name and address may be published.

 [Rule 51 amended: Gazette 4 Oct 2017 p.
-5119.]
+5119; 6 Nov 2020 p.
+4161.]

 Part 3 — Cash 3 rules